HunoPPC-NG/Dhewm3-for-EGL_Wrap-AmigaOS4/README.md

 # RELEASES

+## Dhewm3 V1.5.3 release Named ALWAYS ULTRA AOS4(betatest) by HunoPPC (14.09.2022)

+- Now ARB working fine for low machine (increase speed on LibEGL_wrap), on fullHD 40 FPS, this renderer is not supported on the future
+- Now compiled with GCC Version 11 and a new SDK for AmigaOS4
+- Added a new versions of compatible MODS (One individual executable per Module by HunoPPC 2022):
+  * Vanilla  W.I.P
+  * Edge of chaos  W.I.P
+  * Grimm  W.I.P
+  * Sikkmod  W.I.P
+- Now a Mod "The Lost Mission"  WORKING
+- Use a GLSL native on EGL_Wrap with new renderer effects W.I.P 45%
+- Now on ARB2 on fullHD 20 FPS (HIGH textures and effects renderer) W.I.P 30%

 ## Dhewm3 V1.5.2 release Named ALWAYS ULTRA AOS4(betatest) by HunoPPC (09.07.2022)

 - Added Joypad with EGLSDL v1.3 (HunoPPC 2022)